-The Repository pane shows the contents of the repository for the current workspace.
-It has two views that you can switch between using the radio buttons:
+The Repository pane displays the contents of the repository for the current workspace.
+It has two views, Folder and Type which you can toggle between using the radio buttons:

-Folder Displays the contents of the repository in the same folder structure as the one they have in the host environment.
-This allows for elements with the same name (homonyms) to be loaded and displayed.

-Type Displays the contents of the repository by project, object type, and object relationship.
+- Folder Displays the content of the repository in the same folder structure as the one they have in the host environment.
+This enables elements with the same name (homonyms) to be loaded and displayed. - Type Displays the content of the repository by project, object type, and object relationship.

-Each of the two tabs consists of the following elements:
+The Folder and Type views both consists of the following elements:

-Browser Shows the objects in the repository of the current workspace in a tree structure.
-Depending on the tab you have selected in the Repository pane, the contents are displayed either by type or by folder.

-Search Lets you execute various searches in the repository of the current workspace.
+- Browser Displays the objects in the repository of the current workspace in a tree structure.
+Depending on the view you have selected in the Repository pane, the contents are displayed by type or by folder. - Search Enables you to execute searches in the repository of the current workspace.

 To expand a node in the Repository pane tree, click \triangleright .
-By drilling down the nodes you can easily find programs called by or called to, copybooks used, data accessed, screens used, etc..
+By drilling down through the nodes you can find programs called by or called to, copybooks used, data accessed, screens used, and so forth.
 These elements are different depending on the element chosen.
-They are all relationships at object level between programs, files, database tables, copybooks, screens, JCLs etc.
+They are all relationships at object level between programs, files, database tables, copybooks, screens, JCLs and so forth.